kegnet/photon-thermistor/README.md

 For an NTC (negative temperature coefficient) thermistor only!

-##CONSTRUCTOR PARAMETERS:
+###CONSTRUCTOR PARAMETERS:

+`Thermistor(int pin, int seriesResistor, int adcMax, int thermistorNominal, int temperatureNominal, int bCoef, int samples, int sampleDelay);`

-1. Photon PIN
+1. pin: Photon PIN
-2. The resistance value of the fixed resistor (based on your hardware setup)
+2. seriesResistor: The resistance value of the fixed resistor (based on your hardware setup)
-3. The maximum analog-to-digital convert value returned by analogRead (Photon is 4095 NOT the typical Arduino 1023!)
+3. adcMax: The maximum analog-to-digital convert value returned by analogRead (Photon is 4095 NOT the typical Arduino 1023!)
-4. Resistance at nominal temperature (will be documented with the thermistor, usually "10k")
+4. thermistorNominal: Resistance at nominal temperature (will be documented with the thermistor, usually "10k")
-5. Temperature for nominal resistance in celcius (will be supplied with the thermistor, assume 25 if not stated)
+5. temperatureNominal: Temperature for nominal resistance in celcius (will be supplied with the thermistor, assume 25 if not stated)
-6. Beta coefficient of the thermistor; usually 3435 or 3950 (will be documented with the thermistor)
+6. bCoef: Beta coefficient of the thermistor; usually 3435 or 3950 (will be documented with the thermistor)
-7. Number of analog samples to average (for smoothing)
+7. samples: Number of analog samples to average (for smoothing)
-8. Milliseconds between analog samples (for smoothing)
+8. sampleDelay: Milliseconds between analog samples (for smoothing)